tjgore/tj-portfolio/content/articles/project-structure-and-layout-nextjs-blog.md

 export default Layout(Index)
 ```

 That's it for the project's layout, for now.
-Next up is adding a css framework.
-We will use tailwindcss.
+Next up is installing and adding a css framework.
+We will be using tailwindcss.